Online Master’s in Professional Accounting Online Master’s in Professional Accounting Online Master’s in Professional Accounting

 M.S. in Professional Accounting

-Curriculum focus: This program teaches in-depth, specialized accounting skills.
+Curriculum focus: This program teaches data analytics and in-depth, specialized accounting skills.

 Core classes: Students focus most of their 30–36 credits on accounting topics, concentrating on skills that are needed for functional roles in accounting.